WhyAre/tp/docs/UserGuide.md

 ### Adding a student to a tutorial: `tutorial add-student`

-Adds a student to a tutorial slot
+Adds a student to a tutorial slot.

 Format: `tutorial add-student TUTORIAL_NAME s/STUDENT_INDEX...`